 It was very difficult getting the colors right for this posting.
 The watercolor is actually a little darker than it appears here, especially in the foreground.
 I wanted to paint an atmospheric night scene using a range of blues.
 It took about ten coats of glazing to get to this stage.
 I almost abandoned it halfway through because it looked uninteresting.
 For the last stage I decided to take a rough painters brush and using Daniel Smith's indanthrone blue mixed with neutral tint I swept the brush back and forth and left it to dry.
 I think it really made the sky come to life.
 I then had to come up with something interesting to paint in the bottom third of the painting.
 It had to be something simple that did not detract from the sky, which I wanted to be the focus of the watercolor.
 I was pleased with the end result of this piece.
 Size is 14" x 10".
 I used indigo, French ultramarine, indanthrone blue and neutral tint for the sky, and burnt sienna with French ultramarine, raw sienna and a little sepia ink for the land area.

-Stage 4: For the next to final stage I crumpled up some saran wrap into a ball and dipped it into all of the same colors - plus some Daniel Smith olive green to add some darks - and dabbed this all over the piece.
+Stage 3: For the next to final stage I crumpled up some saran wrap into a ball and dipped it into all of the same colors - plus some Daniel Smith olive green to add some darks - and dabbed this all over the piece.
 When this was dry I brushed off the masking fluid and painted the tree trunks and branches with a mixture of quinacridone burnt orange mixed with French ultramarine which makes a very nice grey.
 I added a few more dabs of paint to make the colors a little richer.
 The final step was making a darker mixture to paint the markings on the bark.
-The finished piece is what you see in the first painting above.

 I often do small sketches to try out different techniques and color combinations before starting a larger painting.
 The one above is 5" x 7".
 I was playing around with the new acrylic inks that I bought and was experimenting mixng them in with regular watercolors.
 The cliff is made up mostly of the acrylic inks.
 The watercolor below is just a little larger but was also done to test color selections.
 I find it very useful to do these small sketches.
 It also is a good exercise in loosening up because I do them rather quickly.
 I usually use these as greeting cards for family and friends.
 I cut and fold watercolor paper a little larger than the sketch and then glue the painting to the front of the card.
 My friends and family love getting these original greeting cards.
 However, I really like these two and decided to put them up for sale on my web site.